-- 2. No employee of an institution responsible for initiating or approving requisitions shall accept or receive, directly or indirectly, from any person, firm or corporation to whom any contract may be awarded, by rebate, gift or otherwise, any money or anything of value whatsoever, or any promise, obligation or contract for future awards or compensation. - 3.
-Whenever any contract is awarded contrary to the provisions of these policies and procedures, the contract shall be void and of no effect, and if the violation was intentional, the employee responsible for the purchase shall be liable for any state funds paid contrary to these policies and procedures.
+- C. Whenever any contract is awarded contrary to the provisions of these policies and procedures, the contract shall be void and of no effect, and if the violation was intentional, the employee responsible for the purchase shall be liable for any state funds paid contrary to these policies and procedures. - XXXI.
+Procurement Manual - A. Each institution shall maintain a written procurement manual (may be in electronic format) which sets forth any procedures of the institution which are in addition to and necessary to comply with this guideline.

-31. Procurement Manual

-Each institution shall maintain a written procurement manual (may be in electronic format) which sets forth any procedures of the institution which are in addition to and necessary to comply with this guideline.

-32. Reports
+XXXII.
+Reports

-- 1. Reports shall be submitted to the TBR Central Office as follows: - Small/Minority/Women-Owned Business Report.
+- A. Reports shall be submitted to the TBR Central Office as follows: - Small/Minority/Women-Owned Business Report.
 This report consists of transactions with minority-owned, women-owned, and small businesses required by T.C.A. § 12-3-808 shall be reported to the TBR Director of Purchasing and Contracts on a quarterly basis (January-March, April-June, July-September, and October-December). - Group Purchasing Report.
 This report consists of transactions procured with comparison pricing from group purchasing organizations required by T.C.A. § 49-7-124 and shall be reported to the TBR Director of Purchasing and Contracts on an annual basis. - RFP Diversity Report.
 This report consists of contracts issued from request for proposals for goods and/or services pursuant to T.C.A. § 12-3-807(b) and shall be reported to the TBR Director of Purchasing and Contracts.